HaranArbel/MultiQueues/README.md

 An implementation of MultiQueues data structure based on this [article](https://github.com/HaranArbel/MultiQueues/blob/master/MultiQueues.pdf).

-In order to execute the program:
+In order to execute the program, run the following command:

 ./MultiQueue #file name #tuning parameter